-We took a good idea, chopped it into a million meaningless pieces and worked it to death.
-Now we have this idea that “wellness” on a corporate level comes down to having your blood drawn for lipid and glucose measurement and filling out what is essentially a really long survey about what you eat, whether or not you wear a seatbelt, and whether or not you are depressed.
-And then, to add insult to injury, you are often either rewarded or penalized based on your results, if your program is an “outcomes based” one (as opposed to “participation based”).
+We took a good idea, chopped it into a million meaningless pieces, and worked it to death.
+We have this idea that “wellness” on a corporate level comes down to having your blood drawn for lipid and glucose measurement and filling out what is essentially a lengthy survey about what you eat, whether or not you wear a seatbelt, and whether or not you are depressed.
+And then, to add insult to injury, you are often either rewarded or penalized based on your results, if your program is an “outcomes-based” one (as opposed to “participation-based”).

-This isn’t true for all workplaces; there are some truly awesome and inspirational companies out there that are treating their employees like the assets that they are, but it’s not many…yet.
+This isn’t true for all workplaces; there are some truly remarkable and inspirational companies out there treating their employees like the assets that they are, but it’s not many…yet.
 I pray that will change, and it looks like the tides are turning, but it’s going to take many years for the culture change to blanket all of the United States.

-Essentially, “wellness” is failing, because many companies are tacking these programs and incentives on to an already stressed and exhausted workforce without changing anything else.
+Fundamentally, “wellness” is failing, because many companies are tacking these programs and incentives on to an already stressed and exhausted workforce without changing anything else.
 They aren’t looking at workflow, benefits, atmosphere, or work-life balance.
-You know, basically they are simply ignoring everything that has the promise of having a true impact on the employee’s wellbeing.
+They are just ignoring everything that promises to have an actual impact on the employee’s well-being.

 Let’s take this person that I just made up and named Mary as an example.
 Mary is 50 years old with two kids in college and a 12 year old.
 She works, I don’t know, let’s say 48 hours a week and is severely underpaid.
 She also takes care of her aging parents and her sister, who is a recovering addict.
 Mary is stressed to the max.
 She doesn’t sleep well, doesn’t eat well, and doesn’t exercise at all.
-She has been smoking since she was 15 years old and has tried to quit a dozen times, but every time something terrible happens in her personal life and she ends up buying a pack of cigarettes.
-She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work rushing around in an adrenaline-fueled fog, until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
-Mary is definitely depressed, but it is absolutely undiagnosed and untreated, because she can’t get time off of work to see a psychiatrist and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
+Smoking since she was 15 years old, she has tried to quit a dozen times.
+Every time something terrible happens in her personal life, and she ends up buying a pack of cigarettes.
+She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work, rushing around in an adrenaline-fueled fog until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
+Mary is depressed, but it is entirely undiagnosed and untreated.
+She can’t get time off of work to see a psychiatrist, and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
 Mary is in constant pain – her lower back, neck, knees, and hip ache constantly.
-It’s part of why she only sleeps for five hours, on a good night.
+It’s part of why she only sleeps for five hours on a good night.

 Person 1: “Let’s do one of those weight loss challenge things.
-My brother did one where he works and lost 15 pounds!
+My brother did one where he worked and lost 15 pounds!
 He won a FitBit!”

 Person 3: “I’ll do it; I know a good website.
 It’s the one that I used last year when I lost all of that weight.
-Now I’ve gained it all back, but I’ve been wanting to try it again anyways.”
+Now I’ve gained it all back, but I’ve wanted to try it again anyway.”

-Person 1: “Yeah, let’s do that, and like that woman suggested – we will give them a $25 gift card if they finish it.
+Person 1: “Yeah, let’s do that, and as that woman suggested – we will give the employees a $25 gift card if they finish it.
 I also really want to do the tobacco incentive this year.
-I think that when we do our biometric testing, we should do nicotine testing and charge the smokers $100 a month.”
+When we do our biometric testing, we should do nicotine testing and charge the smokers $100 a month.”

 Person 3: “We will have to do the group thing after work, though.
 We can’t have them doing that on work time.
 There’s way, way too much to do right now.
 My department is going on mandatory overtime next week.”